Man City's Gundogan scores inside 13 seconds for quickest goal in an FA Cup final

-LONDON (AP) — Ilkay Gundogan has scored the quickest goal in FA Cup final history, giving Manchester City the lead against Manchester United inside 13 seconds on Saturday.
+LONDON (AP) — Ilkay Gundogan has scored the quickest goal in FA Cup final history, giving Manchester City the lead against Manchester United inside 13 seconds at Wembley Stadium on Saturday.

-Gundogan sent a dipping volley from the edge of the area past United goalkeeper David De Gea at Wembley Stadium.
+Gundogan, who had taken the kickoff, latched onto a long ball forward by goalkeeper Stefan Ortega that was flicked on by Erling Haaland.
+The Germany midfielder then sent a dipping volley from the edge of the area past United goalkeeper David De Gea.

+The BBC, which is broadcasting the game in Britain, timed the goal at 12.91 seconds.

-The previous fastest goal in a final was by Louis Saha for Everton in the 2009 final against Chelsea.
-That was 25 seconds.
+The previous fastest goal in a final was by Louis Saha after 25 seconds for Everton in the 2009 final against Chelsea.

 It is the 142nd FA Cup final.